trudeaua21/ESP32-MP3Player/README.md

 # ESP32-MusicPlayer
 An music player coded on the ESP32 microcontroller.
-Plays a song through a piezoelectric buzzer, and allows the user to pause/play the song with a switch.
+Plays a playlist of songs through a piezoelectric buzzer, which has basic pause, play, next song, and previous song functionality implemented through switches.

 ## Language Note
-For compatibility with the ESP32 microcontroller, all files are technically C++ files, but this project only uses C language features.
+For compatibility with the Arduino framework, all files are technically C++ files, but this project only uses C language features.

-## Future Features
-- Play more than one song, and have the ability to move forward/backward through the playlist
-- Screen with song selection tools
-- Streaming songs over from a custom server, rather than hard-coding song files in

 ## Building the Project
 This project was built using [PlatformIO](https://platformio.org/).
 Build using either of the following options: